Trigeminal neuralgia treatment

 Other trigeminal neuralgia causes include:

-- The pressure of a tumor on the nerve or MS damages the myelin sheaths.
+- The pressure of a tumor on the nerve, or MS, damages the myelin sheaths.
 The development of trigeminal neuralgia in a young adult suggests the possibility of MS.

 - Multiple sclerosis: This is due to the demyelination of the nerve.
 Trigeminal neuralgia usually occurs in the advanced stages of multiple sclerosis.